KageKaz/ClassesBackup/Winter 2025/PHYSICS 1A/Scalars and Vectors.md

 density is mass/volume
-$\pm$ divided by regular value be careful with unit vectors
+$\pm$ divided by regular value be careful with unit vectors to find the angle between vectors use dot product
 # todo
 - [x] Key Variation and Bridging
 - [x] Exerscises